DonaldDuckEde/Password-Generator/README.md

 ## Public
 You can use this generator to use in a other program, we will also add a file with a function you can use to generate random string of characters in other programs.
 And we will add a file on how to use the function.

+## Developing
+We are still developing this password generator, so if you find a bug please contact us through GitHub.
+We would love to make this project better with your help!